suit-wg/architecture/draft-ietf-suit-architecture.md

-storing two or more firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like a limited version of Bluetooth Low Energy.
+storing two or more firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like a limited version of Bluetooth Smart.
 In the latter case the firmware consumer functionality is contained in the second stage bootloader and requires the necessary functionality for executing the firmware update process, including manifest parsing.